buddhist-uni/buddhist-uni.github.io/_content/monographs/sapiens_harari-y.md

 publisher: "Kinneret Zmora-Bitan Dvir"
 ---

 > the essence of the Agricultural Revolution: the ability to keep more people alive under worse conditions.
-We did not domesticate wheat.
-It domesticated us.

 A refreshing and unromantic take on the history of our species heavily influenced by the author's *vipassana* practice.